THAFSEERASALAH/thafseerasalah.github.io/README.md

 ## what is vinyl cutting machine?

 A vinyl cutter is a type of computer-controlled machine.
 Small vinyl cutters look like computer printers.
 The computer controls the movement of a sharp blade.
 This blade is used to cut out shapes and letters from sheets of thin self-adhesive plastic (vinyl).
 A symbol / label can be produced using a Vinyl Cutter such as a ‘Sticker Machine’ or a ‘Craftrobo’.
 These machines are controlled by a computer and operate similar to a printer.
 Essentially they cut out shapes in adhesive vinyl.
-The vinyl can then be stuck onto almost any surface.[1]
+The vinyl can then be stuck onto almost any surface.
 A vinyl cutter (or vinyl plotter) is a computer-controlled plotting device with a blade instead of a pen.
 A vector based design is created in a software program (usually Adobe Illustrator or Corel Draw) and then sent to the cutter where it cuts along the vector paths laid out in the design.
 The cutter is capable of moving the blade on an X and Y axis over the material, cutting it into any shape imaginable.
 Since the vinyl material comes in long rolls, projects with significant length like banners or billboards can be easily cut as well.
 The one major limitation with vinyl cutters is that they can only cut shapes from solid colors of vinyl.
 A design with multiple colors must have each color cut separately and then layered on top of each other as it is applied to the substrate.
 Also, since the shapes are cut out of solid colors, photographs and gradients cannot be reproduced with a standalone cutter.
 # DAY 3
 DAY 3 [25-08-2017].
 PCB design. introduction about eagle .we did small led blinging circuit.
 ### about Eagle
      EAGLE is a scriptable electronic design automation application with schematic capture, printed circuit board layout, auto-router and computer-aided manufacturing features.
 EAGLE stands for Easily Applicable Graphical Layout Editor (German: Einfach Anzuwendender Grafischer Layout-Editor) and is developed by CadSoft Computer GmbH.
      EAGLE contains a schematic editor, for designing circuit diagrams.
 Parts can be placed on many sheets and connected together through ports.
       The PCB layout editor allows back annotation to the schematic and auto-routing to automatically connect traces based on the connections defined in the schematic.

 EAGLE saves Gerber and PostScript layout files and Excellon and Sieb & Meyer drill files.
 These standard files are accepted by many PCB fabrication companies.